Pilot (Forever): Reception

 "Pilot" also performed very well in international ratings.
 When it premiered in France on April 28, 2015, it drew about 7.08 million viewers.
 When Forever premiered on Spain's Antena 3 on July 15, 2015, about 2,316,000 viewers watched "Pilot", making it the highest-rated primetime series for the night for the channel.
 In addition, the character of Doctor Henry Morgan trended on Twitter as the third most-discussed topic of the night.
-Many users compared Henry to Jordi Hurtado, the host of Saber y ganar whose appearance seemed to had been unchanged over the series' run.
+Many users compared Henry to Jordi Hurtado, the host of Saber y ganar whose appearance seemed to have been unchanged over the series' run.
 In Germany, "Pilot" and the second episode premiered on July 20, 2015, and drew average of 2.02 million viewers and a 7.3 percent market share; among viewers between the ages of 14 and 49, they had 1.13 million viewers and an 11.3 percent market share.